-The Caxton Club was founded in January 1895 by fifteen bibliophiles.
-Their intent was “the literary study and promotion of the arts pertaining to the production of books and the occasional publishing of books designed to illustrate, promote and encourage these arts."
-Today, the Caxton Club numbers over 300 resident and non-resident members--authors, binders, collectors, conservators, dealers, designers, editors, librarians, publishers, and scholars--who share the love of books.
+The Caxton Club was founded in Chicago in January 1895 by fifteen bibliophiles.
+Their charter stated that the intent of the club was “the literary study and promotion of the arts pertaining to the production of books and the occasional publishing of books designed to illustrate, promote and encourage these arts.”

 Today the Caxton Club has more than 375 resident and nonresident members of all ages and from a wide variety of fields—archivists, authors, binders, book artists, collectors, conservators, dealers, designers, editors, librarians, publishers, and scholars—united by the love of books in all their forms.
 Club members from these diverse backgrounds form a community of those interested in the study and promotion of the arts and technologies pertaining to the production, distribution, and reception of handwritten and printed books and related textual objects such as pamphlets, broadsides, and ephemera.